amiune/generativenetworks/blog/posts/nano-blog.md

 Minimal javascript ajax blog for github pages using markdown for posts.

 The goals of nano blog are:
-- Easy to install (just copy some files and modify 2 URLs)
+- Easy to deploy (no installation or builds)
 - Work with Github pages (free to host)
 - Create the posts using markdown
 - Can edit the posts using github web or app or your fav markdown editor